 Women who have had their eggs frozen have a better chance of IVF success than those who didn’t.
 Preserving your eggs may cost you, but it also assures you a better chance of IVF success in the future and helps improve odds for second IVF cycle.
 Some couples freeze their embryos just in case, with the remote thought that someday they just might want to have another child.

 These frozen embryos come in handy especially if there is a gap of many years since you had your last child.
-The likelihood of conceiving with your frozen embryos is much higher than with fresh embryos.
+The likelihood of conceiving with your second IVF cycle frozen embryos is much higher than with fresh embryos.
 This is because with age the quality of eggs and sperm deteriorates and hence the quality of your embryo will also reduce considerably.
 A good quality embryo is essential for IVF success.
 Very often the main cause of IVF failure is a poor-quality embryo.

-IVF Second Baby Success Rate
+Second IVF Success Rate

 Just because you had IVF success earlier, this doesn’t mean you will experience success again.
 However, doctors do feel that your IVF success chances are brighter, given your past history.
 Considering your age, you may have to try several times before you get IVF success.